attackgithub/BYOM/cobol/README.md

  - [ ] License?
 Its not intended to be a sold/mainained product, more of something for fun to tinker with in C, but possibly one that gives credit where credit is due.
  - [ ] Stagers - Perhaps use a quick sha256 checksum to verify a payload with either Wininet/WinHTTP to download the payload.

+## Guidelines

+ - Bit of an odd one I admit, and possibly will introduce some problems, but include *only* Mingw-w64 support.

+## Credits

+Currently the packet structure I give credit to OJ Reeves, as I used his code/idea to create the LTV (Length-Type-Value) structures.